absmach/magistrala-docs/docs/dev-guide/authorization.md

 ![group_users_viewer_2](../diagrams/group_users_viewer_2.svg)

-When channel_201 was assigned as a child of group_101, all the administrators, editors, and viewers of group_101 got the same access (relation) to channel_201 and thing_201
+When channel_201 was assigned as a child of group_101, all the administrators, editors, and viewers of group_101 got the same access (relation) to channel_201 and client_201

 ![group_users_viewer_3](../diagrams/group_users_viewer_3.svg)

-### Multiple Domain Members with Group, Channel & Thing
+### Multiple Domain Members with Group, Channel & Client

-user_8 creates a new group with the name group_301 user_9 creates a new thing and channel with the names thing_301 and channel_301 respectively, then connects both thing and channel.
+user_8 creates a new group with the name group_301 user_9 creates a new client and channel with the names client_301 and channel_301 respectively, then connects both client and channel.
 ![group_users_member_11](../diagrams/group_users_member_11.svg)

 user_8 can able to assign channel_301 as a child of group_301
 ![group_users_member_12](../diagrams/group_users_member_12.svg)
 When channel_301 is assigned as a child of group_301, then the administrators, editors, and viewers of group_301 get the same respective access to channel_301.
-The administrator, editor, and viewer of channel_301 get the same respective access to thing_301.
+The administrator, editor, and viewer of channel_301 get the same respective access to client_301.
-So here user_8 becomes the administrator of both channel_301 and thing_301
+So here user_8 becomes the administrator of both channel_301 and client_301

 user_5 can able to assign group_301 as a child of group_101
 ![group_users_member_13](../diagrams/group_users_member_13.svg)

 When group_301 becomes a child of group_101, then the administrator, editor, and viewer of group_101 get the same respective access to group_301.
 The administrator, editor, and viewer of group_301 get the same respective access to channel_301.
-The administrator, editor, and viewer of channel_301 get the same respective access to thing_301.
+The administrator, editor, and viewer of channel_301 get the same respective access to client_301.
-So here user_5 becomes the editor of group_301, channel_301, and thing_301, user_4 becomes administrator of group_301, channel_301, and thing_301.
+So here user_5 becomes the editor of group_301, channel_301, and client_301, user_4 becomes administrator of group_301, channel_301, and client_301.
-user_8 has administrator access only to group_301 and its child entities channel_301 and thing_301.
+user_8 has administrator access only to group_301 and its child entities channel_301 and client_301.
 ![group_users_member_14](../diagrams/group_users_member_14.svg)

 ## User Registration